As an Amazon affiliate, we may earn a small commision from qualifying purchases.

 Short answer is 16 gauge nails.
 They are normally strong enough to fully penetrate the hardwood without bending and they also provide strong holds.

-Moreover, finish nails have small heads making them perfect for flooring as they are normally flush driven ensuring the aesthetic appearance of your floor.
+Finish nails have small heads making them perfect for flooring as they are usually flush driven, ensuring a cool aesthetic appearance when it comes to your floor.

-On the other hand, 18 gauge nails are not strong enough to penetrate standard hardwood floors – standard hardwood floors normally have a thickness of ¾”.
+In contrast, 18 gauge nails are not strong enough to penetrate standard hardwood floors – standard hardwood floors tend to have a thickness of ¾”.

-On the other hand, they may penetrate ½” hardwood floors but it won’t take you long to wish you had used 16 gauge nails as your floors will begin working themselves loose in no time.
-Perhaps even squeak.
+However, it won’t take you long to wish you had used 16 gauge nails as your floors will begin working themselves loose in no time (Perhaps even squeak).